Here, we’ve got straight-forward answers to some of the most common questions about vehicle repairs.

 If you’re going through your own insurance company, we can usually get the repairs done right away.
 It’s simply a matter of getting your vehicle into the shop and getting your insurance company to approve the estimated repairs.
 The approval process might take two or three days.

-If we’re going through third party insurance, it takes a little bit longer because the third party will not begin repairs until they have conducted a full investigation into liability.
-Depending on the insurance company and circumstances surrounding the accident, this could take anywhere from one week, to several weeks.
+If we’re going through third-party insurance, it takes a little bit longer because the third party will not begin repairs until they have conducted a full investigation into liability.
+Depending on the insurance company and the circumstances surrounding the accident, this could take anywhere from one week to several weeks.
 In these cases, our job is to pressure that insurance company into accepting liability right away.
 We will retrieve police reports, statements, or other documentation needed for them to quickly make their decision.
 We often make routine, even daily phone calls, applying pressure to ensure they place liability where it belongs.

-This is just another reason why it’s preferable to go through your first party coverage.
+This is just another reason why it’s preferable to go through your first-party coverage.